learn-co-curriculum/dsc-market-segmentation-clustering-lab/README.md

 Write your answer below this line:
 _______________________________________________________________________________________________________________________________

 The highest ARS should be ~0.23, which suggests that the clusters are better than random chance, but far from perfect.
-Overall, the quality of the clustering algorithm did alot better than the first algorithm we ran on unscaled data.
+Overall, the quality of the clustering algorithm did a lot better than the first algorithm we ran on unscaled data.
 The best performance was achieved when reducing the number of Principal Components down to 4.
 The increase in model performance is likely due to the reduction in dimensionality.
-Although dropping the last 2 PCs means that we lose about 6% of our explained variance, this proved to be a net-positive tradeoff for the reduction in dimensionality it provided.
+Although dropping the last 2 PCs means that we lose about 6% of our explained variance, this proved to be a net-positive trade-off for the reduction in dimensionality it provided.

 ## Optional Step: Hierarchical Agglomerative Clustering